Rajpratik71/linux-manPages/pgmslice.md

        pgmslice -row|-col line [pgmfile]

 DESCRIPTION
-       Extracts  one  line of pixel values out of a portable graymap and out‐ puts it in a two column ascii format, with the first value  being  the pixel's  position  in  the  line  and  the  second  value  the pixel's greyscale value.
+       Extracts  one  line of pixel values out of a portable graymap and outputs it in a two column ascii format, with the first value being the pixel's position in the line and the second value the pixel's greyscale value.
 This is useful for making cross sections through, for example, greyscale CCD images.

 OPTIONS
        -row   Extract a row of pixels